Yamaha DX7 Digital Programmable Algorithm Synthesizer

 This DX7 is in very good condition mechanically and about average cosmetically with the main issue being a chip out of the back left and right corners.
 Everything on it that we are able to test is in proper working condition.
 Every button and slider works just as they should, the screen is bright and clear and there are no broken or chipped keys and they all play properly.
-All of the original factory sounds have been reset to original.
-Cosmetically it is very nice with just the normal wear and tear that should be expected on a used keyboard.
+We're including the #3 Yamaha Cartridge.

 About the DX7 In General

 One of the most popular digital synths ever was the DX7 from Yamaha, released in 1983.
 It featured a whole new type of synthesis called FM (Frequency Modulation).
 It certainly is not analog and it is difficult to program but can result in some excellent sounds!
 It is difficult because it is non-analog and thus, a whole new set of parameters are available for tweaking, many of which seemed counter-intuitive and unfamiliar.
 And programming had to be accomplished via membrane buttons, one data slider and a small LCD screen.